TRAF interacting protein

 TRAF-interacting protein is a protein that in humans is encoded by the TRAIP gene.

 This gene encodes a protein that contains an N-terminal RING finger motif and a putative coiled-coil domain.
 A similar murine protein interacts with TNFR-associated factor 1 (TRAF1), TNFR-associated factor 2 (TRAF2), and cylindromatosis.
 The interaction with TRAF2 inhibits TRAF2-mediated nuclear factor kappa-B, subunit 1 activation that is required for cell activation and protection against apoptosis.

 Interactions

 TRAF interacting protein has been shown to interact with FLII, TRAF1 and TRAF2.

+Role in mitotic DNA synthesis

+Mitotic DNA synthesis (MiDAS) is thought to be a DNA repair mechanism to salvage DNA that has not finished replication during S phase, which may be due to DNA replication stress (RS).
+Intrinsic sources of RS include transcription-replication conflicts and “difficult-to-replicate’’ regions.
+Extrinsic RS includes exposure to genotoxic agents, depletion of dNTPs, and premature S phase activity which can occur in precancerous cells after oncogene activation.
+Some MiDAS pathways require the TRAIP protein to disassemble the replication complex at the stalled replication fork in cases where RS causes the fork to stall during replication.